-Powder: The most cost effective formulation and first line choice is a powdered ONS, to be made up in accordance with the manufacturer's instructions if the patient or carer is physically able to prepare a powder product.
-Choose a powder ONS that costs 30p or less per 100Kcal.

-Compact (low volume) powder: For patients where volume is a problem, a low volume or 'compact' powder should be considered and the patient or carer is physically able to prepare a powder product.
-Choose a compact powder ONS that costs 30p or less per 100Kcal.

-Soup style: If the patient prefers savoury flavours and patient or carer is physically able to prepare a powder product, then a powdered soup-style formulation may be appropriate.
-Choose a powder soup style ONS that costs 30p or less per 100Kcal.

-Liquid: If the patient is likely to have difficulties preparing a powdered ONS then a liquid ONS is the next option.
-Choose a liquid ONS that costs 50p or less per 100kcal.
+- Fortified food advice: Fortified food advice should be offered to all patients where appropriate.
+A fortified milkshake style drink can easily be prepared at home using full fat milk, skimmed milk powder and a branded or supermarket own brand flavoured milkshake powder with added vitamins. - Powder: The most cost effective formulation and first line choice is a powdered ONS, to be made up in accordance with the manufacturer's instructions.
+These products should only be prescribed if patient is unable to meet nutritional needs using food alone and they are able to prepare a powdered product.
+Choose a powdered ONS that costs 50p or less per serving. - Compact (low volume) powder: For patients where volume is a problem, a low volume or 'compact' powder should be considered and the patient or carer is physically able to prepare a powder product.
+Choose a compact powdered ONS that costs 50p or less per serving. - Soup style: If the patient prefers savoury flavours and patient or carer is physically able to prepare a powder product, then a powdered soup-style formulation may be appropriate.
+Powdered soup style products are not nutritionally complete. - Liquid: If the patient is likely to have difficulties preparing a powdered ONS then a liquid ONS is the next option.
+Choose a liquid ONS that costs £1.70 or less per serving.

-Compact (low volume) liquid: Where volume is a problem but 'compact' powdered formulations are not suitable, a low volume or 'compact' liquid should be considered.
-Choose a compact liquid ONS that costs 50p or less per 100kcal.

-Yoghurt style or dessert style: If the patient dislikes milky drinks and soups, a yoghurt style or dessert formulation may be acceptable (mainly the case where taste changes are an issue).
-They are not routinely recommended, but when one is indicated choose one that costs 40p or less per 100kcal.

-Juice Style: If the patient dislikes milky drinks a juice style liquid should be considered.
-Not usually suitable for diabetics due to high glycaemic index.
-They are not routinely recommended, but when one is indicated choose one that costs 60p or less per 100kcal.
-Juice style formulations are not usually recommended in diabetes due to their high glycaemic index unless the patient will take nothing else.10
+- Compact (low volume) liquid: Where volume is a problem but 'compact' powdered formulations are not suitable, a low volume or 'compact' liquid should be considered.
+Choose a compact liquid ONS that costs £1.40 or less per serving. - Yoghurt style: If the patient dislikes milky drinks and soups, a yoghurt style may be acceptable (mainly the case where taste changes are an issue).
+They are not routinely recommended, but when one is indicated, choose one that costs £1.50 or less per serving. - Dessert style: There is little clinical justification for the use of dessert style ONS.
+If one is indicated, choose a product that costs £1.75 or less per serving. - Juice style: If the patient dislikes milky drinks, a juice style liquid should be considered.
+These are not usually suitable for diabetics due to high sugar content.
+They are not routinely recommended because they are not nutritionally complete, but when one is indicated choose one that costs £1.75 per serving. - Disease specific ONS: Specialist products which may be required for particular patient groups such as those in the lists above.
+These should not routinely be initiated in primary care and should only be prescribed on the request of a dietitian with clinical justification or as local pathways allow. - Energy and Protein Fortifiers: These products can be used for patients with additional macronutrient requirements and should only be used under the supervision of a dietitian or as suggested on a local pathway.

-Please note: All products except Aymes Actasolve Smoothie® contain milk protein and lactose, including juice style formulations.13
+$Please note: All products except Aymes Actasolve Smoothie @ contain milk protein and lactose, including juice style formulations.^{12}$